Contents

 Trading OTCs with Wealthsimple

 While Wealthsimple is a really popular platform for trading securities, you actually cannot trade OTC stocks using Wealthsimple.
-That being said, you can trade crypto on Wealthsimple which is something you can’t do with Questrade.
+That being said, you can trade crypto on Wealthsimple, which is something you can’t do with Questrade.

 OTC Stocks and Penny Stocks

-There is quite a difference between penny stocks that are listed on a formal market and those listed in OTC markets though.
-OTC market stocks are unable to be invested in TFSAs and RRSPs whereas those that are on formal markets are.
-Keep in mind when you buy penny stocks, no matter where you purchase them from, it is much riskier than other stocks so it still may not be recommended.
-Investing in TFSAs at all can be a little bit tricky since TFSAs are still technically monitored by the federal government so you should avoid active trading in them in general.
+Keep in mind that when you buy penny stocks, no matter where you purchase them, they are much riskier than other stocks, so they may still not be recommended.
+Investing in TFSAs at all can be a little bit tricky since TFSAs are still technically monitored by the federal government, so you should avoid active trading in them in general.

 Pink Sheet Stocks